 José has served the Church in numerous volunteer posts, including serving on the Committee on Review of the Whole of the PC(USA) and, most recently, the Committee on Theological Education.
 He attends St. John's Presbyterian Church, in Devon, Pennsylvania, where he is a youth counselor.

-Looking to build your personal financial and retirement planning know-how and skills?
+Looking to build your personal financial and retirement planning know-how

 Jacqueline Boersema, the Board's Director of Financial Education, is a certified financial planner with 30 years' financial services experience in private banking and at accounting firms.
 She earned her MBA in finance at DePaul University, Chicago.